Multiple magnon modes in the Co$_3$Sn$_2$S$_2$ Weyl semimetal candidate: Samples and technique

 We check by standard magnetoresistance measurements that our Co$_3$Sn$_2$S$_2$ flakes demonstrate giant anomalous Hall effect~\cite{ahe1,ahe2,ahe3} in normal to the flake's plane magnetic field.
 Fig.~\ref{hall} (a) shows hysteresis behavior and sharp switchings in Hall resistance $R_{xy}$, the switchings' positions $\approx 0.5$~T even quantitatively coincide with the previously reported ones~\cite{kagome,kagome1}.
 Fig.~\ref{hall} (b) shows positive, non-saturating longitudinal magnetoresistance, which is also consistent with the reported behavior~\cite{kagome} for Co$_3$Sn$_2$S$_2$ semimetal.
 Thus, magnetoresistance measurements confirms high quality of our Co$_3$Sn$_2$S$_2$ samples.

 We study electron transport along the Co$_3$Sn$_2$S$_2$ surface by a standard four-point technique.
 The principal circuit diagram is depicted in Fig.~\ref{cosns_sample}~(b).
 To obtain $dV/dI(I)$ characteristics, a large (up to 3~mA) dc current $I$ is additionally modulated by a low ($\approx$5~$\mu$A) ac component.
 We measure both dc ($V$) and ac ($\sim dV/dI$) components of the voltage drop in Fig.~\ref{cosns_sample}~(b) with a dc voltmeter and a lock-in, respectively, after a broad-band preamplifier.
 The lock-in signal is checked to be independent of the modulation frequency.
 The obtained $dV/dI(I)$ curves are qualitatively independent on the particular choice of current and voltage probes.
+We check by comparison of four- and three-point $dV/dI(I)$ curves, that contact resistance is neglegible, see also Refs~\cite{cdas,nbwte,inwte} for details.

 The measurements are performed in a usual He4 cryostat equipped with a superconducting solenoid.
 Co$_3$Sn$_2$S$_2$ magnetic properties arise from the kagome-lattice cobalt planes, whose magnetic moments order ferromagnetically~\cite{kagome} out of plane below 175~K. We do not see noticeable temperature dependence in the interval 1.4-4.2~K, so all the results below are obtained at 4.2~K.